Frequently Asked Questions

 - Dental healthcare including dental cleanings (prophylaxis); however, if injury to teeth is caused by an accident, we do cover the cost of extractions and reconstruction of damaged teeth.

 - Behavioral modification, medications for behavioral modification, training, or therapy.

 Download the sample Healthy Paws Pet Insurance policy for the comprehensive explanation of coverage, terms, conditions, limitations, and exclusions.

-By making the office visit (vet exam or consultation) part of the pet parent's financial responsibility, it allows us to offer a complete accident and illness plan at an affordable monthly premium.
-(Think about it like your copay when you see a doctor.)
+By making the office visit, examination fee, or consultation part of the pet parent's financial responsibility, we can offer our complete accident and illness plan with unlimited maximum payouts at a more affordable monthly premium.
+Think about it like a copay when you see a doctor.

 Helping you care for your pets is just part of our story.
 Through our Homeless Pet Medical Grant Program, we help animal rescue groups and shelters provide medical treatment to the thousands of homeless pets in their care.
 So when you choose to insure your pet with us, you're not just protecting your pet, you're also helping a whole lot of homeless pets.

 A pre-existing condition means that the condition first occurred or showed clinical signs or symptoms (there doesn't need to be a diagnosis) before your pet's coverage started (including waiting periods).
 Our pet insurance protects you against future conditions, and unfortunately no pet insurance company can cover pre-existing conditions.